eirikt/default-webapp-vue-vite-vercel/README.md

 ...
 ```
 As the web app startup now goes through a Vue component,
-we can now reference Vue via the alias "vue", declared in the Vue source.
+we can now reference Vue via the alias "vue", declared in the embedded Vue source.

-Update version in `package.json` and `App.vue` to 0.3.0 (still kinda cumbersome and error-prone routine...).
+Update version in `package.json` and `App.vue` to 0.3.0 (still a cumbersome and error-prone routine...).

 Execute the deployment routine, described above.
 <p>
 <sub>